 Turkey Crypto Taxes

 Crypto is quickly becoming one of the most popular investment options across the globe.
-In fact, Turkey ranks as the 15th best nation for crypto attractiveness and adoption according to our Global Intelligence Unit report.
+In fact, Turkey ranks as the 15th best nation for crypto attractiveness and adoption according to our Global Intelligence Unit report on cryptocurrency.

 However, as of 2025, the Turkish Government does not have a specific taxation network for cryptocurrencies.
 That being said.
 Generally, crypto transactions in Turkey are seen as capital gains and may be subject to personal or corporate income tax depending on the nature of the transaction.